classroomtechtools/ib_pseudocode_python/README.md

 ### Execute IB Pseudocode in a GitPod Workspace

 - Launch a [GitPod workspace](https://gitpod.io/#https://github.com/classroomtechtools/ib_pseudocode_python)
-- Once you're reached the workspace, type `nano new.pseudo` in the terminal
+- Once you're reached the workspace, add a new file `new.pseudo`
 - Enter pseudocode (for example `output "Hello World"`), save and exit
 - Type `pseudo execute new` and the code in the file `new.pseudo` executes
 - In the interpreter, enter `pseudo transpile new` and it outputs the python code that gets executed
+- Execute multiple files, it concats them for you

 ### Why use it